A thicker and fuller beard is one thing that most men want.

 4. Tea Tree Oil

-When it comes to the best essential oils that can facilitate beard growth, tea tree oil is another great option.
+When it comes to essential oils that can facilitate beard growth, tea tree oil for beards is another great option.
 This oil is derived from a small evergreen tree native to Australia.

 It is used in traditional medicine for the treatment of fungal infections and acne.
 It can improve blood circulation, unclog blocked pores, and treat beard dandruff, making it another effective option for beard care.
 When used with castor oil, it can also be effective for a patchy beard.